Have you ever considered small space living with kids? Scared it might drive you insane? Well, this one’s for you.

-We’ve since had another child and have been living in our small home for over two years with no plans to upsize.
+We’ve since had another child (check out my minimalist baby list here) and have been living in our small home for over two years with no plans to upsize.
 The end goal of optimal living is still a long way off, but I’ve managed a few tweaks to get us closer to maximising the use of our small space, and I wanted to share those with you now.

 How to survive small space living with kids

 Living in a small home with children requires a lot of creative thinking and an increased level of tolerance for noise and mess.
 I won’t even pretend my house is tidy during daylight hours, but I have been able to achieve a comfortable living situation with the following tips.

 Let’s get the bad news out there first.
 Small houses suck when it comes to noise.
 This wasn’t a problem for us until we had a newborn and a three-year-old.
 Trying to get the baby to sleep whilst his big bro screamed the house down through the very thin non-insulated walls was not fun at all

 No one got any sleep and we were all tired and cranky for months.
 We soon realised it was easier to let the big boy ‘help’ me get baby to sleep than try to keep him quiet on the other side of the wall.
 Now we’re slowly renovating and will eventually add insulation to all the internal walls for noise control.